-The Journal is an online collection of articles and essays written and curated by Thomas W Coombs, published bi-annually.
+The Fake Intellectual is an online collection of articles and essays written and curated by writer & photographer Thomas W Coombs, published bi-annually.

-Once you have read the issue, see the Curated Articles of Note section for some great words from elsewhere on the sartorial web.
+Once you have read the issue, see the Curated Articles of Note section for some great words from elsewhere on the sartorial web, along with the portfolio page for other works.

 Sign Up to the Mailing List Here and receive an exclusive article to your inbox with each issue along with an email only issue in the summer.